By

 Legacy AP software does a decent job of vendor onboarding for suppliers and B2B relationships but results in a lot of extra work when trying to use it for the creator economy.
 Someone ends up having to work with influencers and handhold them during this process which is not what anyone at a business should have to spend time on.

-This should all be handled by an external tool and make it incredibly simple for creators to set up and manage their payment and tax information.
+This should all be handled by an single tool and make it incredibly simple for creators to set up and manage their payment and tax information.
 Automating your vendor management process flow is key to staying on top of important changes and updates (let your influencers manage it!) when it comes to sending money to payees.
+Lumanu makes this process efficient by taking on onboarding and compliance.

 Invoice Processing and Scheduling